Las Vegas Dream Team Criminal LawyersDe Castroverde Las Vegas Criminal Defense Attorneys

 In other words, we know more than you; it’s our job.
 Our attorneys are aware of tactics police and prosecutors employ and have relationships with those in the system that can be used to your advantage.
 Moreover, we know how to negotiate and can do it on your behalf.

-In fact, everything we do on your behalf could potentially save you stress, embarrassment, time, and funds.
+Everything we do on your behalf could save you stress, embarrassment, time, and funds.

 What Types of Criminal Cases Do You Handle?